Stock market today: Wall Street drifts after a lukewarm report on the economy - ExBulletin

 The bet on Wall Street, however, is that it could resume raising rates in July.
 The reason for such a pause would be to give the Fed time to assess its breakneck pace of rate hikes over the past year.

-The purpose of high rates is to lower inflation by slowing down the whole economy and driving down the prices of stocks, bonds and other investments.
-With rates at their highest level since 2007, several high-profile U.S. bank failures since March have already shaken the market, while the manufacturing industry has been contracting for months.
+The purpose of high rates is to reduce inflation by slowing the overall economy and lowering the prices of stocks, bonds, and other investments.
+With rates at their highest level since 2007, several high-profile US bank failures since March have already rattled the market, while manufacturing has been contracting for months.

 The labor market, however, has managed to remain remarkably strong despite them.
 This helped American households to continue spending, which kept the economy from entering a recession.
 Data last week showed U.S. employers unexpectedly ramped up hiring in May, while wage increases for workers slowed to keep some pressure on inflation.